demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 4. Click **Test** to validate the URLs, token, and connection.

 ### Auth Details
-Some of TOPdesk's user types include Customer and Operator.
-Each user type has a different set of actions that he is allowed to perfom.
+*Person* and *operator* are TOPdesk's user types.
+Each user type has a different set of actions that he is allowed to perform.
-For example, a Customer can only update incidents he created while an Operator can update a wider range of incidents.
+For example, a *person* can only update incidents he created, while an *operator* can update a wider range of incidents.

-In general, if an account is able to preform the requested command in TOPdesk's UI it should be able to preform it using this integration.
+In general, if an account is able to preform the requested command in TOPdesk's UI, it should be able to preform it using this integration.
-- Make sure you use the right account for your needs and that the account used has permissions to make all needed requests.
+Make sure you use the right account for your needs and that the account used has all the required permissions.

 #### Setup TOPdesk's application password
 1. Login to TOPdesk with the designated account.
 2. In TOPdesk, click **Open user menu** (top right side of the front page) > Choose **My settings**
 3. At the bottom of the page should be an **Application passwords** section.
-You can view all application passwords that are configured to the logged in account.
+You can view all application passwords that are configured for the logged in account.
 4. At the bottom right corner, click **Add**.
 5. A window should open requesting a name for the application.
-Choose any convenient name (e.g. XSOAR-key) and click **Create**.
+Choose any convenient name (e.g., XSOAR-key) and click **Create**.
-6. The application password should be shown, copy it to a safe location.
+6. The application password should be shown - copy it to a safe location.
 This is the password that will be used for the integration in XSOAR.
 7. Once copied for further usage you can click **Close**.

 #### Configure Username and Password
 **Username**: Use the account username from which the application password was generated. (*Not* the key name)

-**Password**: Use the application password generated at step 6 of Setup TOPdesk's application password.
+**Password**: Use the application password generated in step 6 of the **Setup TOPdesk's application password** procedure.

 #### Troubleshooting
-- Make sure the application password is not expired by logging in TOPdesk and viewing it as described in the **Setup TOPdesk's application password** section step 3.
+Make sure the application password is not expired by logging in TOPdesk and viewing it as described in step 3 of the **Setup TOPdesk's application password** procedure.

 ### FIQL query
-A few implemented commands can take a query as a paramter.
-Those include:
+A few implemented commands can get a query as a parameter.
+A partial list of these commands:
+- `topdesk-incidents-list`
+- `topdesk-branches-list`
+- `topdesk-persons-list`
-`topdesk-incidents-list`, `topdesk-branches-list`, `topdesk-persons-list`, `topdesk-operators-list`
+- `topdesk-operators-list`

-While the newest versions of TOPdesk all use the new [FIQL query format](https://developers.topdesk.com/tutorial.html#query), older versions use limited inline parameters for filters in the requests.
+While the new versions of TOPdesk all use the new [FIQL query format](https://developers.topdesk.com/tutorial.html#query), older versions use limited inline parameters for filters in the requests.
-Specifically there are 2 versions at work:
+Specifically there are 2 versions being used:
 #### [TOPdeskRestAPI](https://developers.topdesk.com/documentation/index.html)
 Implements: `topdesk-incidents-list`

-Supports FIQL query from versions `3.4.0` and higher.
+Supports FIQL query version `3.4.0` and higher.

-Convinently TOPdeskRestAPI also provides an endpoint revealing the api version.
+Conveniently, TOPdeskRestAPI also provides an endpoint revealing the API version.
-Therefore once the integration is configured, it automatically translates FIQL query to inline parameters and otherwise depending on the TOPdesk version.
+Therefore, once the integration is configured, it automatically translates FIQL query to inline parameters and vice versa depending on the TOPdesk version.

 #### [SupportingFilesAPI](https://developers.topdesk.com/explorer/?page=supporting-files)
 Implements: `topdesk-branches-list`, `topdesk-persons-list`, `topdesk-operators-list`

-Supports FIQL query from versions `1.38.0` and higher.
+Supports FIQL query version `1.38.0` and higher.

-Unlike TOPdeskRestAPI, SupportingFilesAPI does not currently provide an endpoint revealing the api version.
+Unlike TOPdeskRestAPI, SupportingFilesAPI does not currently provide an endpoint revealing the API version.
-Therefore this integration only supports SupportingFilesAPI from versions `1.38.0` and higher.
+Therefore, this integration only supports SupportingFilesAPI version `1.38.0` and higher.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.